 Travelers' Health Information

 Travel is exciting, but your health and wellness before and during travel is very important.
+Schedule an appointment for a travel health consultationwith University Health Services as soon as you know your travel date.
 The following information is designed to help you prepare for your upcoming trip.
 Visit this link for the most up-to-date recommendations from the Centers for Disease Control and Prevention (CDC).
 Travel Information

 Information about your destination